raramakr/TheRock/docs/packaging/native_packaging.md

 Debian use case, the suffix should be -dev.
 Therefore, for Debian packages, the names are updated to use -dev.

+## RPATH Packages
+The RUNPATH in binaries and libraries will be replaced with RPATH if the --rpath-pkg option is enabled in the build arguments.

 ## Fields in package.json
 Mandatory fields for a package entry in package.json.